binarygalwalkin/PROGRAMMICON/README.md

 Words to live by - a compilation of good shit to help new programmers.

-# Quotes which embody this repo

-“You've baked a really lovely cake, but then you've used dog shit for frosting.”  ― Steve Jobs

 # This Repo
 Is a collection of source material which has helped me, so I pay this forward. **I claim NO OWNERSHIP**.
 It is a work-in-progress.